-- Training, supervision and appraisal. - Team Around the Child meetings / Team meetings and support sessions.
+- Training, supervision and appraisal.

+- Team meetings and support sessions.

+- Key working and joint working with colleagues within the team & agencies

+- Statutory review meetings.

+- Support from the homes therapeutic team

-- Key working and joint working with colleagues within the team. - Joint working with other professionals and agencies. - Statutory review meetings. - Extra duties and responsibilities, which are delegated to staff as they become more skilled and competent within the team. - •
+- Extra duties and responsibilities, which are delegated to staff as they become more skilled and competent within the team.